 Lisa Fry, Ph.D. is an adjunct professor in the Department of Communication Disorders.
 Dr. Fry received her master’s degree in Communication Disorders at Marshall in 1992 and her doctorate in Rehabilitation Sciences at the University of Kentucky in 2008.
 Her doctoral work focused on the study of the voice and its disorders.
 Her research has focused on laryngeal muscle biology, vocal aging, and the effects of various voice therapies on voice production.
 The results of her work have been published in several peer-reviewed journals in the field and presented at national and international venues for voice specialists.
 In 2009, she co-authored the text Voice Therapy: Clinical Case Studies, 3rd ed. with her doctoral mentor, Joseph Stemple.Dr.
 Fry taught full-time at Marshall from 2002 to 2010, teaching courses in Voice and Research Design and facilitating a weekly forum for undergraduate and graduate student researchers.
 Since leaving full-time teaching in 2010, Dr. Fry has continued to assist graduate and undergraduate researchers by serving on thesis committees and by assisting students in research design, analysis, and presentation.
 Dr. Fry continues to teach undergraduate and graduate courses in her areas of interest as needed by the Department.

-Kelly Rutherford, MS, CCC-SLP is an Assistant Professor in the Communication Disorders Department.
+Kelly Rutherford, Ed.D., CCC-SLP, is an Associate Professor in the Department of Communication Disorders.
 She received her B.S. and M.S. in Communication Disorders from Marshall University.
 In 2019, she completed her Ed.D. at Marshall, with a focus on Leadership Studies and Higher Education Administration.
-Prior to her appointment in the CD department, Professor Rutherford worked in inpatient rehabilitation serving the adult and geriatric population for 10 years.
-Her areas of interest include aphasia, dysphagia and cognitive-communication disorders.
-Additional clinical interests include patient education and interdisciplinary management relative to patient care.
-Professor Rutherford teaches undergraduate and graduate courses in adult communication and cognitive disorders, advises graduate students, and serves the Marshall University Speech and Hearing Center as lead faculty for the center’s Aphasia Group.
+Prior to her appointment in the CD department, Dr. Rutherford worked primarily in inpatient rehabilitation serving the adult and geriatric population for 10 years.
+Her areas of interest include aphasia, dysphagia, cognitive-communication disorders, patient education, and interdisciplinary management relative to patient care.
+Dr. Rutherford teaches undergraduate and graduate courses in adult communication and cognitive disorders, advises graduate students, and serves the Marshall University Speech and Hearing Center as lead faculty for the center’s Aphasia Group.
 She has presented her academic work at state and national conferences (including WVSHA, ASHA, and NSSA), and in 2018 she was awarded a West Virginia Department of Education Continuing Education Collaborative grant to promote continuing education for SLPs in the state.
 She is one of the program organizers for the Brain Injury Group of Huntington, and is a member of several departmental, college, and university committees at Marshall University.
 When not at work, Dr. Rutherford loves spending time with her family and friends, is an avid reader, and is active in her church.